Muktuk

-Muktuk (transliterated in various ways, see below) is a traditional food of Inuit and other circumpolar peoples, consisting of whale skin and blubber.
+Muktuk (anglicized from various names below) is a traditional food of Inuit and other circumpolar peoples, consisting of whale skin and blubber.
 A part of Inuit cuisine, it is most often made from the bowhead whale, although the beluga and the narwhal are also used.
 It is usually consumed raw, but can also be eaten frozen, cooked, or pickled.

+Names

+The English muktuk is a transliteration of several Inuit language terms for the skin and blubber, including: